pololu/zumo-32u4-arduino-library/README.md

 This is a C++ library for the Arduino IDE that helps access the on-board hardware of the Zumo 32U4 robot.

 The Zumo 32U4 robot consists of the Zumo chassis, the Zumo 32U4 Main Board, and the Zumo 32U4 Front Sensor Array.
-It has an integrated AVR ATmega32U4 microcontroller, motor drivers, encoders, proximity sensors, line sensors, buzzer, four buttons, LCD connector, LSM303D accelerometer, and L3GD20H gyro.
+It has an integrated AVR ATmega32U4 microcontroller, motor drivers, encoders, proximity sensors, line sensors, inertial sensors, buzzer, four buttons, LCD connector.
 The user's guide for the Zumo 32U4 robot is here:

 https://www.pololu.com/docs/0J63